Weakly Chained Spaces: Background

 \begin{proof} Suppose $y\in U_{x}^{E}$, i.e. there is an $E$-chain $\alpha=\{x=x_{0} ,...,x_{n}=y\}$.
 Let $z\in B(y,E)$.
 Since $(y,z)\in E$, $\{x=x_{0} ,...,x_{n}=y,z\}$ is an $E$-chain, showing $z\in U_{x}^{E}$ and hence that $U_{x}^{E}$ is uniformly open.
 Now suppose that $V$ is a uniformly $E$-open set containing $x$ that doesn't contain $y$.
 Since $x=x_{0}\in V$ there is some $i$ such that $x_{i}\in V$ but $x_{i+1}\notin V$.
 Since $V$ is uniformly $E$-open and $x_{i+1}\in B(x_{i},E)$, this is a contradiction. \end{proof}

 Note that by definition the chain component of $x$ is the intersection of all the sets $U_{x}^{E}$.
-From the above lemma also follows the classical fact that $X$ is chain connected if and only if the only uniformly open subsets of $X$ are $X$ and $\varnothing$.
+From the above lemma also follows the classical fact (which we will use without reference) that $X$ is chain connected if and only if the only uniformly open subsets of $X$ are $X$ and $\varnothing$.

 A simple example to illustrate these concepts is the following: Let $\gamma_{1}$ be the graph of $y=\frac{1}{x}$ and $\gamma_{2}$ be the $x$-axis, and $X$ be the union of these sets, with the uniformity of the subspace metric (which coincides with the subspace uniformity).
 The sets $\gamma_{i}$ are open in $X$ but not uniformly open in $X$. $X$ is not connected, but is chain connected, and in particular $X$ has two components but only one chain component.
-One can make this example totally disconnected by restricting to only rational values of $x$, yet this new space is still chain connected.

-\begin{remark} Although we will not need it in this paper, it is a straightforward exercise to show that if a uniform space has a single chain component that is not uniformly open, then it must have infinitely many chain components. \end{remark}

 We will abuse notation involving images and inverse images of subsets of $X\times X$, for example writing $f(E)$ rather than $\left( f\times f\right) (E)$.
 In this notation one may take the definition of uniform continuity of $f:X\rightarrow Y$ between uniform spaces to be that for any entourage $E$ in $Y$, $f^{-1}(E)$ is an entourage in $X$.
 Equivalently, for every entourage $E $ in $Y$ there is an entourage $F$ in $X$ such that $f(F)\subset E$.
 Following \cite{BPUU}, we say that $f$ is \textit{bi-uniformly continuous} if $f$ is uniformly continuous and for every entourage $E$ in $X$, $f(E)$ is an entourage in $f(X)$.
 A bijective bi-uniformly continuous function is called a \textit{uniform homeomorphism}.
 It is easy to check that if $f$ is uniformly continuous, the inverse image (resp. image) of any uniformly open (resp. chain connected) set is uniformly open (resp. chain connected).